 It's a bit embarrassing that this didn't occur to me sooner, but there were a few things I hadn't considered when I first started posting travel updates.
 The biggest one: the photos I take with my iPhone are much higher quality than the ones I was taking with a standalone point-and-shoot digital camera 15 years ago.
 Another more obvious one: 3rd party platforms like Blogger typically preprocess the images you upload and will resize & compress them however they see fit.

-After I published a few travel posts here on my own domain, I quickly realized that my naïve approach of using ImgBot to optimize any pictures I uploaded wasn't going to cut it.[1]
+After I published a few travel posts here on my own domain, I quickly realized that my naΓ―ve approach of using ImgBot to optimize any pictures I uploaded wasn't going to cut it.[1]
 I came up with two potential ways to solve this problem, one boring and one kind of fun.
 The boring way would have just been to write a quick little script to manually resize & aggressively compress all my recently uploaded images.
 The fun way, which I ended up doing, and also the reason for this post, was to generate 'dithered twin' images & find a clever way of swapping them out if a user wants to interact and get the full quality image.

 I am well aware that black and white dithering is not a cutting edge compression technique.
 However, it's been on my mind since I read this great post by Low Tech Magazine a few years ago.[2]
 Aside from my primary motivation (i.e. dithering is cool and matches my site's visual aesthetic), it's a great way to generate significantly smaller versions of my posts' images.
-As an example, on one of my recent travel posts the largest image I added to the post was 2.79MB.
-The black & white dithered copy that I generated for this is 341.49kb.
-That's nearly an 88% reduction in size!
+As an example, on one of my recent travel posts the largest image I added to the post was 2.79MB

 That's the "why".
 The rest of this post is about the "how".[3]

 One beautiful thing about programming and having access to the internet is that if you have an idea about doing something, there's a non-zero probability that someone else has had a similar idea and published their results.
-I was incredibly lucky to discover that someone had been thinking about dithering images using node.js recently enough and published their library (dither-me-this) via npm.
-If @DitheringIdiot had not done this, then it would have taken several weeks to get the results I wanted for my images.[4]
+I was incredibly lucky to discover that someone had been thinking about dithering images using node.js

 Once I had this library installed, I wrote up a little script and quickly confirmed that I wanted black & white dithering (no additional colors) and that it would work well with the PNG image files I was using.

 I didn't want to discard my original images after I had dithered copies.
 If visitors to the site want full detail, I wanted to give them a way to interact with the image & see it in full quality.
 However, I also wanted to make sure that the original image was loaded by the time a visitor might interact with it.[5]
-As a result, the standard practice of updating the src of the image element, was a non-starter.
-Also, I prefer not to add JavaScript to this site if I can help it.
+As a result, the standard practice of updating the src

 I had a hunch that there was a clever way to do this with just HTML and some CSS, but I was struggling to get it right.
 I came across this Stack Overflow comment and realized that this was a concise and legible approach that suited my needs.
 Including both images in the HTML means they are both loaded by the browser when the page is loaded, and I can conceal the slow load times of the larger images by making them invisible until a visitor interacts (hovering on desktop, or tapping on mobile) with the dithered copy I display by default.

-Now, since mobile doesn't allow for :hover interaction, I also applied this rule to the :focus interaction for the custom class I wrote.
+interaction for the custom class I wrote.
 This is a simple way to recreate an on-click interaction for mobile devices without relying on JavaScript.

 My final implementation for a dithered blog image looks like this: